GoogleCloudPlatform/ops-agent/dev-docs/new-receivers.md

     names, metrics labels to filter by.
   - Which dashboards contain these metrics by default.
 - Common failure cases specific to this application and how to troubleshoot them.
-  For each of the failure cases, document how users could detect that failure condition (e.g. via errors in the Ops Agent log, via Ops Agent’s own health metrics), and how to fix it.
+  For each of the failure cases, document how users could detect that failure condition (e.g. via `nginx -V` to figure out whether the
+  `stub status` module is included; via errors in the Ops Agent log, via Ops Agent’s own health metrics), and how to fix it.
   Sample failure conditions include:
   - Failed to talk to the application because the endpoint that exposes metrics is down.
   - Failed to connect to a database because the username and password combo is invalid